yashtank86/inventory-management-system-springboot-mongodb/README.md

 Endpoints:

-    GET /api/products: Get all products in the inventory.
+    GET /user/productList: Get all products in the inventory.
-    POST /api/products: Add a new product to the inventory.
+    POST /user/addProduct: Add a new product to the inventory.
-    PUT /api/products/{id}: Update an existing product's details.
+    PUT /user/editProduct/{productId}: Update an existing product's details.
-    DELETE /api/products/{id}: Delete a product from the inventory.
+    [pending] DELETE /api/products/{id}: Delete a product from the inventory.

 Contributing: